D3cl4n/Laocoon/README.md

 ## What's next for Laocoon

 - Implement automation for other privilege escalation vectors
-- Refine the search for exploits more to reduce runtime
+- Refine the search for exploits more to reduce runtime.